official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 146 JIC Assessment, 29 January 2003, ‘Iraq: The Emerging view from Baghdad’.
 147 JIC Assessment, 10 February 2003, ‘International Terrorism: War with Iraq’

-43

-Executive Summary316.
-Sir Richard Dearlove told the Inquiry:
+316. Sir Richard Dearlove told the Inquiry:

 “...
 I don’t think the Prime Minister ever accepted the link between Iraq and terrorism.
 I think it would be fair to say that the Prime Minister was very worried about the